chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-25-gondolier-video.md

-Initially, the skeleton of the song was just a couple of verses and then a long instrumental solo created on the OP-Z. James reworked the verses a bit, came up with the melody, and reworked the instrumental to build more and it seemed like that would be it... but we still felt the song had somewhere else to go... where we went was an electronic world of synthesizers and drum machines while still keeping our 4-on-the-floor beat.
+Initially, the skeleton of the song was just a couple of verses and then a long instrumental solo created on the OP-Z. James reworked the verses a bit, came up with the melody, and adjusted the instrumental to build more and it seemed like that would be it... but we still felt the song had somewhere else to go... where we went was an electronic world of synthesizers and drum machines while still keeping our 4-on-the-floor beat.
 Lots of vocals!
 Oohs and Aahs!
-We thought we were done at this point (it was probably a reasonable 5 minute song at this point), but James had one more section to dance to.
+We thought we were done (it was probably a reasonable 5 minute song at this point), but James had one more section to dance to.
 Things quieted down... we tried to throw in as many acoustic instruments as we had into the mix.
 At nearly 7 minutes, this is the longest song we've ever written.
 We count it among our